 Let’s face it, you do not know how long you will not be able to work.
 You will also going to be faced with additional expenses.
 Copays for doctor visits, tests and scans tend to add up pretty quick.
 And even if you manage to get on some form of disability, you may need some extra support to cover the missing 30-40% of your salary not paid out by the program.
 Here are additional ways to pay for your cancer treatment.

 LIFE INSURANCE POLICY

 If you have a life insurance policy, contact your agent and ask them about releasing some of your death benefit to help cover some of your expenses.
 Some policies will allow you to take out up to 50% of your death benefit when diagnosed with a serious illness.
 Cancer will usually qualify.
 They will often require you to authorize the release of your medical records and the process may take some time but it is well worth it.
-You can check with your CPA but often these types of payouts are non taxable as long as the policy is kept active.
+Check with your CPA, often these types of payouts are non-taxable as long as the policy is kept active.

 You may want to look into opening a GoFundMe campaign.
 This offers a way for family members, friends and anyone really to make a donation to help pay for your cancer treatment and support you on your path to recovery.
 The process is simple and free.
 Set a financial goal which is based on your needs (medical bills, additional expenses and possible income support for example).
 Share your story with pictures and you are done.
 You can then share the link to your GoFundMe page with anyone.
 Once you start receiving donations, you can set up withdrawals to your bank account.
 Once they kick in, withdrawals to your account are made daily.
 You can easily add updates to your page which will also be sent to your donors.